syncfusion-content/wpf-docs/wpf/Updown/Styles-and-Templates.md

 ![](StylesandTemplates-images/StylesandTemplates-img6.jpeg)

-## Change the alignment of the text Part in UpDown
+## Change the alignment of the text part in UpDown

 The alignment of the text in the `UpDown` control can change by using the `TextAlignment` property.
 The following code can be used to set the `TextAlignment` for the `UpDown` control.